maayanbuzaglo/PacmanGame/README.md

 We will talk about the main classes.
 ## Map:
 A class that represents a map that contains a map image file and all the necessary parameters of its alignment to a global coordinate system.
-The class enables conversion of global representation coordinates to the pixel in the image and vice versa. it also has a function which changes the coordinates according to the screen size.
+The class enables conversion of global representation coordinates to the pixel in the image and vice versa.
+It also has a function which changes the coordinates according to the screen size.

 ## Pixel:
 A class that represents a pixel in the game.